JSONSelector

 Usage

-In an operation that you set JSONOneOf to specify members of a record or a user-defined type that need to be serialized or deserialized, you must set the JSONSelector on a specific member of the record to perform the selection.
-This specific member must be of type SMALLINT or INTEGER.
+In an operation where you use JSONOneOf to specify which members of a record or user-defined type should be serialized or deserialized, you must set JSONSelector on one specific member of that record.
+That selected member must be of type SMALLINT or INTEGER and is used to determine which variant members are included.

-The JSONSelector attribute supports the oneOf keyword in the JSON schema property of the Swagger and OpenAPI specifiaction.
+The JSONSelector attribute supports the oneOf keyword in the JSON schema property of the Swagger and OpenAPI specification.

 Example using JSONSelector and JSONOneOf